 Property inheritance in Visual Studio projects

-The Visual Studio project system is based on MSBuild, which defines file formats and rules for building projects of any kind.
-MSBuild manages much of the complexity of building for multiple configurations and platforms, but you need to understand a little bit about how it works.
-This is especially important if you want to define custom configurations or create reusable sets of properties that you can share and import into multiple projects.
+The Visual Studio native project system is based on MSBuild.
+MSBuild defines file formats and rules for building projects of any kind.
+It manages most of the complexity of building for multiple configurations and platforms.
+You'll find it useful to understand how it works.
+That's especially important if you want to define custom configurations.
+Or, to create reusable sets of properties that you can share and import into multiple projects.

 The .vcxproj file, .props files and .targets files

 Project properties are stored either directly in the project file (

 .props files that the project file imports and which supply default values.
 For Visual Studio 2015, these files are located in

 \Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V140.
 For Visual Studio 2017, these files are located in

 \Program Files (x86)\Microsoft Visual Studio\2017\<edition>\Common7\IDE\VC\VCTargets, where

 <edition> is the Visual Studio edition installed.
 In Visual Studio 2019, these files are located in

 \Program Files (x86)\Microsoft Visual Studio\2019\<edition>\MSBuild\Microsoft\VC\v160.
 Properties are also stored in any custom

 .props files that you might add to your own project.
 We highly recommend that you NOT edit those files manually.
 Instead, use the property pages in the IDE to modify all properties, especially the ones that participate in inheritance, unless you have a deep understanding of MSBuild.